 So there you have it!
 The five reads that stood out to me the most as I look back across the year (special mention also has to go to Saga, for creating some beautiful work that I can’t technically count as books.
 Looking back at these five, I was surprised to see how much more varied my reading has been than in the past.
 Normally not one to reach beyond fiction, this list includes not one, but two non-fiction works.
 And a piece of contemporary Australian writing!

 The top three in my list were all down to the wire- Bryan Cranston’s A Life in Parts really struck a chord with me, and I enjoy The Expanse so much that I’ve started listening to the whole series on audiobook again.
 But at the end of the day, there can be only one, and The Bonobo’s Dream holds a special place in my heart.
 Not only is it a little indy work, but everything from the cover, to the language, to the strange, twisted little world Mulready has created is so different from anything I’ve read before that I can’t wait for you to discover it.

 Want to get your hands on a copy of The Bonobo’s Dream for Free??
 Of course you do.
 Head to my instagram, and you could be in the running to win a brand new copy of your very own.
 I’ll see you there!

-What have you been reading this month?
+What have you been reading this year?
 Comment below to share your favourite, I’m always looking for recommendations!

 You can check out some of my earlier Reading Roundups here: